Recently I was asked to paint a picture of my surroundings with words, and this is what I wrote:

 There is the lone, fat frog dubbed the “guard frog”, who hides in leaves by day, and chills alone in the pond by night.. and there are dark green, neon lime, brown, and other small frogs that rest on the top of rose blooms, or climb up to greet me at the second-story windows.

 Once I switched the window screen in our bedroom from one side to the other, only to find that I had accidentally let a frog indoors! (more…)

 It is nearly time for the Obon festival (お盆), or Festival of the Dead.
 Obon is a holiday season in Japan that began as a Buddhist tradition of honoring one’s family ancestors.

-Since my husband and I are Christian, we do not practice Buddhist customs or believe in the spiritualism of Obon.
+My husband and I do not practice Buddhist customs or believe in the spiritualism of Obon.
 However, the festival is a time of reunion, as it is one of the few times a year when family can take off time from work.
 This year, our aunt, uncle, and sister on Masashi’s side will travel to visit. (more…)